 “I got excellent response, plenty of calls and the second person to view my bike bought it”

 Mr Betteridge, Southampton

-“Great experience with Bike Trader with no problems at all.
+“Great experience with Auto Trader Bikes with no problems at all.
 Tip top 100%!”

 Mr Finney, Blackburn